EMI

 In the event the split between the Group Repertoire and Licensed Repertoire divisions was to last for roughly a couple of years.
 'MW' of the 7th of July 1979 carried the news that the two sales forces were to be reunited; then 'MW' of the 19th of January 1980 reported that the Licensed Repertoire Division was to be closed and that there were to be redundancies.
 The week after that 'MW' (26th January) claimed that chaos had followed the closure of the LRD: eight of the labels licensed to EMI were to be transferred to Liberty-United at the end of January; Island and Chiswick were to remain with EMI, while the recently formed Cobra label was to be discontinued, its artists transferring to EMI.
 The licensed labels involved in the move were Motown, Bronze, MAM, RAK, Hurricane, Source, Stax and Fantasy.
 The summer of 1980 saw the announcement of the amalgamation of EMI and Liberty-United; according to 'MW' of the 5th of July there were rumours of up to a hundred more redundancies and EMI managing director John Bush had resigned after only being in the position for a couple of months.

 To return to the EMI label.
 Only one design was used during the '70s; it can however be found in various shades from brown-and-red (1) to fawn-and-red (2).
 In addition the position of the label credits changed slightly.
-For no obvious reason, from October 1978 until the end of the decade the occasional single came with a black-and-white label; a demo copy is shown above (5).
-Rock band Queen had their own label designs from November 1976, a privilege which was sometimes granted to other bands; the seventh scan shows the first design they used.
-Demo singles generally had issue labels overprinted with a smallish central black 'A' and the appropriate text (3), but some were merely issues with 'FACTORY SAMPLE NOT FOR SALE' stickers put on them (4) - those stickers also appeared on demo singles on many other EMI-group labels.
-The white label with 'EMI' in a box at the top (6) was generally used for records which were not intended for issue; the one shown above was used on a single that had been specially edited for radio play.
+For no obvious reason, from October 1978 until the end of the decade the occasional single came with a black-and-white label (3, 6).
+Rock band Queen had their own label designs from November 1976, a privilege which was sometimes granted to other bands; the tenth scan shows the first design they used.
+Demo singles generally had issue labels overprinted with a smallish central black 'A' and the appropriate text (4), but some were merely issues with 'FACTORY SAMPLE NOT FOR SALE' stickers put on them (5) - those stickers also appeared on demo singles on many other EMI-group labels.
+The white label with 'EMI' in a box at the top (7) was generally used for records which were not intended for issue; the one shown above was used on a single that had been specially edited for radio play.
 During the '70s not-for-issue records were generally numbered in the PSR-300s (which became the PSR-400s); except, it would appear, in the case of special edits of issued singles.
+The boxed EMI logo had made an earlier appearance, in 1968, on a series of sound effect records (8).
+One company sleeve was used throughout the decade (11), but from the summer of 1979 picture sleeves became the norm.

 Numbering started in the EMI-2000s and climbed rapidly; it jumped from 2999 to 5000 in 1979.
 A short series of 'Talking Tales' EPs for children was issued in November 1976; each of these records accompanied a story book, and they had their own CEP-0 numerical series.
 Two singles licensed from production company Red Bus Records were given their own RB-100 series - Red Bus started its own label in 1980, not early enough for this site, but because of those catalogue numbers I've taken the executive decision to give it its own page (q.v.).
+A 'Nut' series of reissues on EPs had picture sleeves with the name of the series on it but had no separate identification either numerically or on the labels (9).
 The discography below only covers the 1970s.
 There are several gaps in it, and any help in filling those gaps will be welcome.
 Some singles on different labels, such as Carrere and Rockney, had EMI numbers; these are marked appropriately.
 Dates given are generally those supplied by Music Master; any discrepancies in them may be due to the record being reissued or re-promoted and MM using the later date.

 Copyright 2006 Robert Lyons.